javiermolinar/ServiceBusCourse/MessagingCourse/HelloWorld.md

 #### Sending

 We'll call our message publisher (sender) `Send.cs` and our message consumer (receiver) `Receive.cs`.
-The publisher will connect to ServiceBus, send a single message, then exit.
+The sender will connect to ServiceBus, send a single message, then exit.

 In `Send.cs`, we need to use some namespaces: